tcprescott/TileRoomBot/README.md

 ## To do

-Pull whitelisted users from SpeedGaming schedule, instead of putting them in the configuration

 Clean code up so it actually meets pep8 coding style

-## Not to do
+## Maybe to do

-Leaderboards
+Leaderboards (if this happens, I want to be more than person x guessed most times correctly)